NTN Field Methods

 At the site, the operator replaces the collection bucket with one specially cleaned for

 the next sample.
 The operator then takes the sample to a field laboratory, where it is

 weighed.
-Next, the sample is transferred to a shipping bottle and sent to the CAL in Champaign, Illinois.
+Next, the sample is transferred to a shipping bottle and sent to the CAL in Madison, Wisconsin.

 Each site is also equipped with a weighing-bucket rain gauge that provides a continuous record of rainfall amounts.
 Rainfall is recorded to the nearest 0.01 in.
 The rain gauge also monitors the wet deposition collector, recording whether the collector was properly open during wet periods and closed during dry periods.